Q: When does the Skyline College Promise Scholars Program Application open?

 Q: Do I have to attend an orientation or other summer events in order to be part of the Promise Scholars Program?

 A: All incoming, first semester, Skyline students must attend a New Student Orientation before enrolling in the Fall semester and beginning the Skyline College Promise Scholars Program.
-Promise Scholars will be required to attend a Promise Scholars Summer Institute to review program expectations, policies, and information prior to beginning the fall semester.
+Promise Scholars will be required to attend a Promise Scholars Summer Institute to review program expectations, policies, and information prior to beginning their first semester in the program.
 New Scholars should check their email regularly for updates regarding Promise Scholars orientation and required summer events.

 Back to List of Topics